sigpwned/jsonification/README.md

 ### Tree Model

-In this mode, Jsonification will parse a single JSON document into a `JsonValue` object.
-This approach loads an entire document into memory, so it should not be used with documents that are large or of an unknown size, but it's a great way to work with small JSON snippets quickly and easiliy.
+In this mode, Jsonification will parse a single JSON document or fragment into a `JsonValue` object.
+This approach loads an entire document into memory, so it should not be used with documents that are large or of an unknown size, but it's a great way to work with small JSON snippets quickly and easily.

     try {
         JsonValue value=Json.parse(reader);